 Skip to Global Navigation Skip to Local Site Navigation Skip to Main Content

-School is starting soon, and there are some things coming up that you can only do in the first two weeks of each semester.
-There are also some additional upcoming items of which to be aware.
+There are some things you can do now; there are other things that matter the most in the first two weeks of each semester, and there is stuff to be aware of for later in your first term or your first term back -- Greetings, Readmits!
 Click on the links below to learn more.
 If you have any questions, email any of the advisors listed in your LORA account, or the head of your program or department, or the college-level advisors in your Dean's office.

 • Every department webpage has a Faculty/Staff tab that gives the complete contact listing for everyone in the department.
-Try Loyola’s VSW (Very Searchable Website) by typing the name of your department into the Search Box (also at the top of every Loyola webpage), and follow the links…
+Try Loyola’s VSW (Very Searchable Website) by typing the name of your department into the Search Box (which is also at the top of every Loyola webpage), and follow the links…

 • To search for faculty or staff by first or last name, click here: https://www.loyno.edu/search/people